-Figure 54 and Figure 55 provide details of the daily flows in comparisons to both the minimum flow targets and the required flow targets.
+Figure 61 and Figure 62 provide details of the daily flows in comparisons to both the minimum flow targets and the required flow targets.
 The required flow targets are made up of the minimum targets plus any other downstream requirements such as demand, environmental water requirements or inter-valley trade delivery requirements.
-A truncated plot is provided for each site to provide a clearer view the minimum flow target.
+A truncated plot is provided at Figure 51 and Figure 52 earlier in this report for each site to provide a clearer view the minimum flow target.